-All programs are transmitted through the ProtoTRAK MX2's current or computer program memory.
-Programs are sent from the computer memory (that is, a current program) to one of the above three permanent memory locations.
-Or programs are retrieved from one of the three, and loaded into the ProtoTRAK MX2's computer memory.
-Programs may not be sent directly from one of the above three storage devices to another.
+All programs are transmitted through the TRAK A.G.E.
+2's current or computer program memory.
+Programs are sent from the computer memory (that is, a current program) to one of the above two permanent memory locations.
+Or programs are retrieved from one of the two, and loaded into the TRAK A.G.E.
+2's computer memory.
+Programs may not be sent directly from one of the above two storage devices to the other.